- Under Eyebag removal surgery remodels and tightens the eye area

 Under Eye Bags Removal is a surgical procedure that reduces the amount of excess fat and skin tissue from the lower eye area.

-At The Private Clinic our Consultant Plastic and Reconstructive Surgeons are highly experienced in lower blepharoplasty procedures with countless experience so you can ensure that you are in the best of hands.
+At The Private Clinic, our Consultant Plastic and Reconstructive Surgeons are highly experienced in blepharoplasty procedures with countless experience so you can ensure that you are in the best of hands.

 They are also able to combine the procedure with an upper blepharoplasty or a facelift at the same time.
-Consultations are available in London, Birmingham, Manchester, Leeds, Liverpool and Northampton.
+Consultations are available in London, Birmingham, Manchester, Leeds and Northampton.

-When addressing excess skin or fatty tissue during Lower or Combined Blepharoplasty, an incision is made below the lower eyelash line or inside the lower lid, making any scarring barely visible following surgery.
+When addressing excess skin or fatty tissue during a Lower Blepharoplasty, an incision is made below the lower eyelash line or inside the lower lid, making any scarring barely visible following surgery.

 Blepharoplasty has one of the fastest recovery times of any plastic surgery procedure.
 After two weeks any swelling should be very subtle, and results can be quite dramatic giving a refreshed and younger appearance.